 The first thing that stood out to me about the Eva II is its look.
 At first glance it looks like a futuristic bug or a home decoration accessory, but that’s part of its magic.
 The Eva II’s aesthetic reflects its primary goal as a vibrator for vulva-havers who want something to use with a partner.
 I think this makes it unique in the realm of “couple’s toys”, since those tend to be handheld and the Eva II is intended to be completely hands free.

 I tried it in a few different positions under different conditions to test its ability to stay in place, which is one of its bigger selling points.
-I’m part of the majority of vagina-havers who cannot orgasm from penetration alone (CW: gendered discussions of genitals), so I was excited to use something that would give me clitoral stimulation during penetrative sex when I used it with my partner without too much effort on my part.
-I was skeptical, but the Eva II delivered.
+I’m part of the majority of vagina-havers who cannot orgasm from penetration alone (CW: gendered discussions of genitals), so I was excited to use something that would give me clitoral stimulation during penetrative sex when I used it with my partner without necessarily needing my hands.
+I was skeptical, but the Eva II delivered for the most part.

 The small button on the top is used to turn it on and cycle through the 3 strength settings, and a fourth push turns it off.
 There’s only one vibration pattern.
-The speeds have quite massive power jumps, but the middle setting worked best for me as someone who prefers a more concentrated buzz without the overwhelming stimulation of something truly pinpoint.
+The speeds have quite massive power jumps, but the middle setting worked best for me as someone who prefers a more concentrated buzz.

 The small wings are what make this a hands-free product, as they’re meant to tuck underneath the labia majora (you can move the labia minora around the other side of the wings for a more snug fit, if your anatomy allows).
 The actual vibrator is meant to sit on the outside of the vulva, wherever feels best to the user.
 You can also position it upside down for a different sensation (it wouldn’t stay for me in this position but bodies are different).

-For me, it shines best when used solo and in partnered positions that keep bodies closer together, which helps keep the vibrations concentrated where I need them.
-Even in the situations that required it to be manually held in place, it still worked perfectly.
+For me, it shines best when used in partnered positions that keep bodies closer together, which helps keep the vibrations concentrated where I need them.
+Using it alone meant that I had to use my hands to keep it in place and regulate the pressure since there’s nothing to keep it in place.

 Overall, the Eva II is a great product for anyone, coupled or otherwise, who’s interested in trying out something hands-free that still has a lot of power.
 The uses are endless, since it uses your own body to stay put, which adds a bit of creativity to both solo sessions and good times with someone else.